okrame/mist-privacy-agent/README.md

-# Mist: Personal Attribute Inspector
+# Mist: the privacy agent

 <p align="left">
     <a href="LICENSE">